 If suffering from this disease, you are likely to experience pain, such as:

 This pain will be located in your outer thigh.
 Meralgia Paresthetica is caused by mechanical compression of the superficial sensory nerve.
 This nerve is found on your thigh’s skin, and the condition is caused by:

 - being overweight

-Someone who has been affected will experience pain at the side and front part of their thigh(s.)
+Patients reported pain on the side and front part of their thigh(s.)
 A buzzing sensation inside the thigh and muscle numbness is also common.
 However, the pain will subside when sitting.

 The above mentioned are common medical conditions behind the warm sensation in your thigh.
 For a clear diagnosis, it is advisable to book an appointment with a physician for a feeling of warm water is running down your leg.